imahjoub/vcxproj_generator/README.md

 ![image](https://user-images.githubusercontent.com/48915588/189079254-e0e2caa6-58f7-4eae-a588-7f102c11f991.png)

-After you run the program, the vcxproj files will be generated and all found files in the specified folder will be listed in the output window
+After you run the program, the vcxproj files will be generated and additionally all files found in the specified folder will be listed in the output window

 ## Supported file extensions